The Dark mother Kali Ma meaning

-As a Mother, Kali was called Treasure-House of Compassion (karuna), Giver of Life to the World, the Life of all lives.
-Despite the popular western belief that she is just a Goddess of destruction, she is the fount of every kind of love, which flows into the world through women, her agents on earth.
+As a Mother, Kali name was Treasure-House of Compassion (karuna).
+Giver of Life to the World, the Life of all lives.
+Despite the popular western belief that she is just a Goddess of destruction.
+She is the fount of every kind of love.
+Which flows into the world through women, her agents on earth.

-Thus, it is said of a male worshipper of Kali, “bows down at the feet of women,” regarding them as his rightful teachers.
+Thus, it is a male worshipper of Kali.
+“Bows down at the feet of women,” regarding them as his rightful teachers.

 - The Celts with their triple Morrigan.

 - The Greeks with their triple Moerae.